nnnagle/nnagle/README.md

 When I'm working I completely lose track of time.
 I missed my first date with my wife because I was doing my physics homework.
 Hand to god.
 She is very forgiving.

 I have two kids.
-When I come home, they run up and give me a hug.
+When I come home they run up and give me a hug.
 Then they ignore me.
 But for that one second... it's pretty cool.

 I am not a poet.
 I once wrote this pair of haiku: